-United Methodist Church To Debate LGBTQ Clergy And Same Sex Weddings
+United Methodist Church To Debate LGBTQ Clergy And Same-Sex Weddings

-United Methodist Church To Debate LGBTQ Clergy And Same Sex Weddings
+United Methodist Church To Debate LGBTQ Clergy And Same-Sex Weddings

 United Methodist Church leaders are meeting in St. Louis beginning Saturday to decide whether to lift a ban on LGBTQ clergy and same-sex weddings.